 Software development phases, methodologies of an IT vendor

-For the project to go smoothly, a rigorous system is needed that makes the entire engineering effort effective and allows the software development team to achieve excellent results in a timely manner.
+For the development of custom software to go smoothly, a rigorous system is needed that makes the entire engineering effort effective and allows the software development team to achieve excellent results in a timely manner.
 The software development cycle (SDLC) is critical in this context.

 The SDLC, with its structured methodology, makes it possible to identify and correct development errors right from their inception, minimizing the risk of delays and additional costs.
 Through careful planning and efficient resource management, the SDLC provides a clear roadmap for project success.